Student Health Insurance/ACA

 You may not need to sign up.
 Talk with your parents about health insurance options.

 Be ready with your social security number, income information and policy numbers of health insurance plans currently covering your family members.
-Health insurance coverage can start as soon as January 1, 2014.
 The sooner you sign up, the sooner your coverage will begin.

 The Affordable Care Act, also known as the health care law, was created to expand access to affordable health care coverage to all Americans, lower costs, and improve quality and care coordination.
 Under the health care law, people will have: